ChrabonDey/Historical_Artifacts/README.md

 ### UI/UX:
 - Eye-pleasing color contrast.
 - Proper alignment and spacing.
-- Fully responsive design.
+- Fully responsive design across devices.

 ### Error Handling:
 - Avoid CORS, 404, or 504 errors.
-- No errors upon reloading routes.
+- Ensure no errors occur upon route reloads or navigation.

 ### Best Practices:
 1. Work sequentially, tackling one task at a time.
-2. Use ChatGPT for generating test data or tackling coding challenges.
+2. Use AI tools (e.g., ChatGPT) to generate test data or tackle coding challenges.
-3. Deploy server and client on the first day to identify issues early.
+3. Deploy server and client on the first day to identify and address issues early.

 ---

 ## Optional Enhancements

 1. Add a spinner for data loading states.
-2. Include unique, differentiating features.
+2. Include unique and differentiating features to enhance the user experience.
-3. Implement animations or transitions for enhanced user experience.
+3. Implement animations or transitions for a smoother UI.

 ---

 ## Submission Checklist

-1. **Live Site Link**: Add the live site link.
+1. **Live Site Link**: Provide the live site link.
+2. **Backend URL**: Include the server’s deployed URL.
 3. **Testing**:
    - Verify all routes, private pages, and functionality.
    - Ensure no errors occur on refresh or navigation.

----

-Enjoy showcasing your creativity and skills with this exciting project!